 For perfect maneuverability, the kayak features dual skegs; one short, and another long.
 This means that this kayak performs better in small water bodies.
 The kayak also features an adjustable footrest.
 Are you worried about setting up the kayak?
 Well, if this makes you feel better, you don’t need any experience to set-up this kayak.
 The set-up instructions are very clear and straightforward.
 You will be done before you even realize it and start your kayaking trip.
 You will also be comfortable paddling this kayak.

 5. Airhead Montana Kayak Two Person Inflatable Kayak

-Besides, coming with your friend to your adventure, you will also have room to put in your gear.
-The best thing is that, all these things will not have any negative effect on the maneuverability or stability of the kayak.
-There is a lot more about this incredible kayak models.
+Besides, coming with your friend on your adventure, you will also have room to put in your gear.
+The best thing is that all these things will not have any negative effect on the maneuverability or stability of the kayak.
+There is a lot more about these incredible kayak models.

 This kayak is rich in features.
 The kayak comes with d-rings fixed with the sterns and bow.
 This implies that you can tie the gear with a lot of ease.
 The bow of the kayak comes with a stretch net.
 The stretch net acts as a storage compartment.
 You can just put in a few items on the net.
 The fact that the net is stretchable makes it perfect for storing a considerable amount of items.
 The kayaks also feature inflatable seats.

 The seats come with brackets.
 They allow you to adjust the seat in a way that you feel much comfortable.
 At the sides of each seat of the kayak is neoprene elbow guards.
 Well, that implies more comfort.